-More information about devices and bitstreams can be found in the pynq.bitstream Module and pynq.pl_server Package sections.
+More information about devices and bitstreams can be found in the pynq.bitstream Module and pynq.pl\server Package sections.

-2.7 Overlay Design Methodology
+1.1.4 Overlay Design Methodology

-As described in the PYNQ introduction, overlays are analogous to software libraries.
-A programmer can download overlays into the Zynq® PL at runtime to provide functionality required by the software application.
+PYNQ Overlays are analogous to software libraries.
+A programmer can download overlays into the Xilinx Programmable Logic at runtime to provide functionality required by the software application.